Kiwi/nix-config/readme.md

 ## What
 This repo contains all of my Linux configuration files for everything I do on a computer.
-Using this setup, I am able to bootstrap my complete, custom NixOS installations in one-command.
+Using this setup, I am able to bootstrap complete, custom NixOS installations with one-command.
-This includes zfs-on-root with auto snapshotting, custom disk array and pool setup, my operating system services and settings, all of my favorite applications-- _the works!_
+This includes zfs-on-root with custom disk arrays and automatic pool setup, my system services and settings, all of my favorite applications-- _the works!_

 ## Why
 I like to build robust and reproducible, automated systems.